Why home composting with the SUPERCOMP is SUPERCOMP beneficial

 - No production of microplastics. https://komposter.com/biotonne-und-stoerstoffe/

-- cost savings for the public garbage collection – approx. 40% less– approx. 40% residual waste (= proportion of organic waste of residual waste).
-Some municipalities givetherefore therefore the savings by one lower garbage fee ("compost bonus") to those home composters more.
+- Cost savings for public waste collection – approximately 40% less residual waste (= the proportion of organic waste in residual waste).
+Some municipalities therefore pass on these savings to home composters in the form of a reduced waste collection fee (“compost bonus”).

-The SUPERCOMP creates ideal conditions for the composting organisms that break down organic waste: complete aeration—even in the inner core of the pile—ensures that sufficient oxygen is available.
-This ensures that the decomposition process is fast and stable, so that even organic waste that is difficult to compost, such as citrus peel, meat, fish, or fresh grass clippings, can be processed—and nutrient-rich, high-quality compost is produced in a short time.
+The SUPERCOMP ideal conditions for the composting organisms that break down organic waste: Thanks to complete aeration—even in the inner core of the pile—there is a sufficient supply of oxygen.
+This ensures rapid and stable decomposition, allowing even hard-to-compost organic waste such as citrus peels, meat, fish, or fresh grass clippings to be processed—resulting in nutrient-rich, high-quality compost in a short time.

-The SUPERCOMP can completely replace the organic waste bin in many households.
+The SUPERCOMP thus completely replace the organic waste bin in many households.

 Financial benefits of home composting